kartonfarkas/api_docs/source/suite/mailstreams/index.rst

 Mail Streams
 ============

-In Sendkit, mails are being sent asynchronously over so-called _mail streams_, referenced by their ID.
+In Sendkit, mails are being sent asynchronously over so-called mail streams, referenced by their ID.

 Each mail stream is associated with a mail template which defines how the final mails should look like when combined with recipient data.
 Therefore, a mail template has to be provided when creating a new mail stream.